Indexing-Your-Heart/game/README.md

 ## Found an issue?

-If you've found a bug or want to submit feedback to the project, it is encouraged that you submit feedback in our Discord server or by emailing us at `hello at indexingyourhe.art`.
+If you've found a bug or want to submit feedback to the project, it is encouraged that you submit feedback through the project's Raceway page at https://feedback.marquiskurt.net/t/indexing-your-heart.
+Additionally, you can send feedback in our Discord server or by emailing us at `hello at indexingyourhe.art`.

 ## Licensing